michelle-morin/ParkAPI/README.md

 * A user is able to view details for a specific park, based on ParkId.

 ## Endpoints:
-### All endpoints have a host of 'localhost:5004' and base path of '/api'
+### All endpoints have a host of 'localhost:5000' and base path of '/api'
 * '/parks'
   - GET request
   - returns a list of all parks from the ``michelle_morin`` database table ``parks``.
-* '/parks?name=""&agency=""&state=""&campsites=""'
-  - GET request
-  - accepts optional query parameters of name, agency, state, and campsites
-  - a successful (200 OK) request returns a list of all parks from the ``michelle_morin`` database table ``parks`` matching input search parameters for name, agency, state, and campsites.
+  - optionally accepts query parameters of name, agency, state, and campsites (e.g., '/parks?name="zion"&agency="national"&state="utah"&campsites=""'), and returns a list of all parks from the ``michelle_morin`` database table ``parks`` matching input search parameters for name, agency, state, and campsites.
 * '/parks'
   - POST request
   - requires a park object (formatted in JSON) in the body of the API request